 First Year Rotation Schedule

-The rest of the year is given to traditional general surgery duties which have typically consisted of the following one month rotations:
+Traditional general surgery duties typically include the following one month rotations:

 General (w/ Pediatric) Clinic: First year residents participate in the general ophthalmology clinic and begin to independently care for patients under the supervision of attending physicians.
 The general clinic is staffed by great technicians and several community ophthalmologists.
 The different community attending physicians have been the strength of this rotation by providing excellent supervision, education and a variety of sound practicing styles.
 The first year is part of a team with the technicians and staff which also includes an intern, a second year resident and a senior resident.
 The general clinic team also has a glaucoma half-day.
 The first year also spends two half-days in the pediatric ophthalmology clinic.